 The EAR also require U.S. persons to report each quarter requests they have received to take certain actions to comply with, further, or support an unsanctioned foreign boycott.
-Maximum civil penalties under the EAR for anti-boycott violations are the greater of $302,584 per violation or twice the value of the transaction.
+Maximum civil penalties under the EAR for anti-boycott violations are more than $300,000 per violation or twice the value of the transaction, whichever is greater.
 For criminal violations, penalties of up to $1 million and/or 20 years’ imprisonment may be imposed.

 The anti-boycott provisions of the Internal Revenue Code require U.S. taxpayers to report annually to the Internal Revenue Service their (1) operations in or related to countries maintaining unsanctioned boycotts, (2) participation in unsanctioned boycotts, and (3) receipt of requests to participate in unsanctioned boycotts.
 These provisions also penalize taxpayers who participate in or cooperate with an unsanctioned foreign boycott by denying them the right to claim certain tax benefits.
 A willful failure to report anti-boycott requests can lead to a criminal fine of up to $25,000 and/or imprisonment for one year.